gabrielmontes/ecommerce-mern/README.md

 # Mern ecommerce - microservices - kubernetes.

-Hi world,
+Hello world,

-The following app relates to my graduation project for bachelor's degree in systems engineering.
+The following app relates to my graduation project for bachelor's degree in systems engineering (Universidad Hispanoamerica) Costa Rica.

 ## Documentation

-The application has been designed using REST microservices as follows:
+The application has been designed using the following technologies:

+- MongoDB
+- ExpressJS
+- ReactJS
+- NodeJS
-- Users
+- Kubernetes
-- Orders
+- Docker
-- Products
+- Microservices

+Basically, I created 3 microservices: Users, Products, Orders.
-Also, I've used RabbitMQ to comunicate services, and MongoDB for the database.
+The services use REST to handle business logic, also, I've used RabbitMQ to comunicate services, and MongoDB for the database.

 I will be adding more features as I'm moving the project from docker-compose to kubernetes.